 When driving over sand, try to keep all four wheels on the most solid area of the trail.
-Shift to a lower gear and drive steadily through the terrain.
+Avoid reducing the tire pressures but shift to a lower gear and drive steadily through the terrain.
 Apply the accelerator slowly and avoid excessive wheel slip.